RedRiotTank/GuildCreator/README.md

 # GuildCreator
-A guild creator plugin for minecraft server
+A guild creator plugin for minecraft server using MongoDB.